 Unlocator's speed is commendable; it is not as high as some of the best VPNs, but it is pretty good, and there are very few timeouts.

 However, if you use Unlocator and a VPN at the same time, the speed drops.
 If you use it without a VPN you will be able to stream and download content faster.

-The other thing we noted is that with Unlocator, sometimes streaming speeds actually went up.
+The other thing we noted is that with Unlocator, sometimes streaming speeds actually goes up.

 4. Logging Policy

 When you register for a free trial or pay for a subscription the company collects some details: name, email, address, IP address, credit card information, and cookie information.
-This data is deleted after 24 hours.
+According to their website, this data is deleted after 24 hours.
 It is used internally within the company to improve the service and also helps track and contain malicious activity.